-- 2.3.1.The aggregate sum of contract claims is substantial and the Practitioners believe the extent to which the Company can recover these claims will impact materially on the result of the business rescue process. - 2.3.2.
-The resolution of contract claims remains protracted, tedious and costly with the process being further adversely affected by the Covid-19 related disruptions, particularly where matters have been subject to court and arbitration proceedings. - 2.3.3.Notwithstanding these challenges the Company has been successful in obtaining settlements and favourable rulings with respect to certain of these claims.
+- 2.3.1.The aggregate sum of contract claims is substantial and the Practitioners believe the extent to which the Company can recover these claims will impact materially on the result of the business rescue process. - 2.3.2.The resolution of contract claims remains protracted, tedious and costly, particularly where matters have been subject to court and arbitration proceedings. - 2.3.3.Notwithstanding these challenges the Company has been successful in obtaining settlements and favourable rulings with respect to certain of these claims.
 Unfortunately, Employers continue to unlawfully withhold payments due in terms of these rulings.
 Consequently, the Company has taken legal action to enforce the rulings.
 As a result, the timing of receipts of funds for these claims remains uncertain. - 2.3.4.Whilst the Company remains committed to realising claims to meet its commitments, the Practitioners nevertheless wish to highlight that to the extent that the pursuit of these claims continues into the future, the benefit to be derived therefrom may diminish.

-22^{ND} UPDATE REPORT TO THE COMPANIES AND INTELLECTUAL PROPERTY COMMISSION FOR THE BUSINESS RESCUE OF
+$22^{\text{ND}}$ UPDATE REPORT TO THE COMPANIES AND INTELLECTUAL PROPERTY COMMISSION FOR THE BUSINESS RESCUE OF